6.35. Green Contexts

 A successful API call must either have:

 • A valid array of result pointers of size passed in nbGroups, with input of type CU_DEV_RESOURCE_TYPE_SM.
-Value of minCount must be between 0 and the SM count specified in input. remaining may be NULL.
+Value of minCount must be between 0 and the SM count specified in input. remainder may be NULL.

 • NULL passed in for result, with a valid integer pointer in nbGroups and input of type CU_DEV_RESOURCE_TYPE_SM.
-Value of minCount must be between 0 and the SM count specified in input. remaining may be NULL.
+Value of minCount must be between 0 and the SM count specified in input. remainder may be NULL.
 This queries the number of groups that would be created by the API.

 Note: The API is not supported on 32-bit platforms.